oasis-tcs/odata-openapi/tools/README.md

 ## `transform.js` for Node.js

-_Note: if you want to transform OData V3, V4, or V4.01 into OpenAPI 3.0.x, you better use the [pure Node.js-based tool](../lib)._
+_Note: if you want to transform OData V3, V4, or V4.01 into OpenAPI 3.0.x or 3.1.0, you better use the [pure Node.js-based tool](../lib)._

 This script transforms one or more OData CSDL (`$metadata`) XML documents into OpenAPI JSON documents.